harness-community/harness-replicate-pipeline/README.md

 - Auto-updated: `orgIdentifier` and `projectIdentifier`

 **Input Sets:**
-- All input sets for migrated pipelines
+- All input sets for replicated pipelines
 - Overlay input sets
 - Maintains relationship with parent pipelines
 - Auto-updated: `orgIdentifier` and `projectIdentifier`